stocke777/Color-Detection-OpenCV/README.md

 # Color-Detection-OpenCV
-Detect Color using HSV Sliders in ongoing Webcam
+Detect Color using HSV Sliders in ongoing Webcam (do install Numpy and opencv beforehand)